-In accordance with State regulations and School Committee policy, free transportation will be provided for students in Kindergarten through Grade 6 residing two miles or more from school.
-If you have any questions regarding your eligibility based on your address, please go to the Wellesley Public Schools website at www.wellesleyps.org and click on the “Students & Families” tab at the top of the page.
+In accordance with State regulations and School Committee policy, free transportation will be provided for students in Kindergarten through Grade 6 residing more than 2 miles from their school.
+If there are any questions regarding bus eligibility based on your address, please go to the Wellesley Public Schools website at www.wellesleyps.org and click on the “Students & Families” tab at the top of the page.
 A drop down menu will appear on the right hand column under “Information & Services.”
 Scroll down to and click on “Transportation.”
 You will see “Bus Eligibility by Street.”
 Click on that selection and an alphabetical list by street will appear.

 We will continue to offer fee-based transportation services to all other students (that is, students who live less than two miles from school or students in grades 7 through 12).
 The fee will be $521 per student, with a family cap of $1,142.
 In other words, when there are more than two children in a family participating in the fee-based transportation program, the fee for the third child is $100 and any additional child thereafter is free.

-Based on the success of the pilot of a second High School morning bus run during FY18, the School Committee has committed the funding for this run in our FY19 budget.
+We will continue to offer two High School morning bus options.
+The first morning High School buses will start at 6:40 AM; the second buses will start at 7:40 AM, as they do now.
 Please be sure to register your High School student by the deadline for transportation in order to be able to take advantage of either the first or second AM bus runs.
 As long as your student is registered, he or she can take either bus to school.

-Confirmations, including bus routes and fee balances owed, if applicable, will be sent to all registered students on or about May 7, 2018.
-In order to confirm your seat for transportation, the balance due must be paid in full online no later than May 25, 2018.
-Once paid in full, the seat is committed and assigned to your student.
+Bus routes will be sent to all registered students on or about June 1, 2021.
+Once paid in full, the seat is committed and assigned to your student/s.
 If you change your plans for use of the transportation service, fees are not refundable.

 Please be sure to make these arrangements for your child as you prepare for the upcoming school year.